-Regarding resolutions and other texts (i.e. decisions and presidential statements), around 170 (just under 15%) of the nearly 1,150 texts adopted by the Council between 2006 and September 2018 have addressed serious human rights violations in country-specific situations (under agenda items 2, 4 and 7).
-These have focused on around 17 situations of violations around the world, including seven in Africa, three in Asia, four in the Middle East, two in Latin America and one in Eastern Europe.
+Regarding resolutions and other texts (i.e. decisions and presidential statements), around 17012 (just under 15%) of the nearly 1,150 texts adopted by the Council between 2006 and September 2018 have addressed serious human rights violations in country-specific situations (under agenda items 2, 4 and 7).
+These have focused on around 17 situations of violations around the world, including seven in Africa, three in Asia, four in the Middle East,13 two in Latin America and one in Eastern Europe.

-Turning to the mechanisms of the Council, the number of country-specific Special Procedures mandates has remained relatively stable (around ten mandates) since 2006.
-However, relative to the total number of all Special Procedures, the proportion of country-specific mandates has been in steady decline (this decline began in 1997).
-Today, eleven out of 55 Special Procedures mandates (20%) are focused on country situations.
-Of those, seven are Special Rapporteurs with mandates primarily focused on monitoring and reporting on violations (the other four are Independent Experts, with mandates primarily focused on identifying the technical assistance and capacity-building needs of States - see section 6 below).
+assistance and capacity-building needs of States - see section 6 below).
 Notwithstanding, it is important to note that thematic Special Procedures (see section 4 below), though not established with the primary purpose of addressing situations of violations, do usually include protection functions as part of their mandates (e.g. they may receive and act upon individual communications regarding alleged violations).